geedew/cross-console/README.md

  - allows environment differences.
 While in 'production' console is disabled.
 This keeps errant `window.console` from breaking a page or showing up to a user.
  - creates the ability to send console.error to another Function while in production (for easier error management like sending an email)

+# Coming soon
+ - I haven't fully tested the ability to use this in Node due to the conflicts that may occur with `console`.
+I'll update the repository and add to NPM when that has been sorted out

 # License
 The MIT License (MIT)